Eligibility

 - Understand the provider must complete all required training and obtain a favorable background check

-- Agree to quarterly home visits to verify that quality care is being provided
+- Agree to semi-annual home visits to verify that quality care is being provided

 Support is available to assist you!
 Read more below.